855309/mayonnaise/index.md

-# Hello, World!
+# Quick Look
+Hello, World!
 This is mayonnaise, an interpreted language written from scratch.

 Let's take a quick look.